leslylopez43/VenueDjango/README.md

 ## Welcome to Ariel Venue

-This README file serves as a comprehensive guide to help you make the most of your experience with Ariel Venue.
+Ariel Venue.
 Whether you are looking to explore available event venues, reserve spaces, or manage your reservations, this guide has you covered.

 ### What is Ariel Venue?